red-gold/red-gold-web/docs/social/frontend/architecture.md

 <img alt="General Frontend Flow" src="/img/diagrams/frontend-flow.png" />

-To **manage states** in frontend side, Red Gold Social has a simple implementation of [Redux](https://redux.js.org/introduction/motivation).
+To **manage states** in frontend side, Telar Social has a simple implementation of [Redux](https://redux.js.org/introduction/motivation).
 Follow above diagram `Components` emit an action from `Actions`.
 If the action is a direct change on state in [Redux Store](https://redux.js.org/api/store) `Reducers` will execute that action.
 If the action is async or needs to call an async web api `Sagas` will execute that action.

 `Sagas` is a layer that manage side effects.
 Using [redux-saga](https://redux-saga.js.org/) library we can handle `async actions` easier.